wbob/docker-docset/README.md

 ## Customize

-You might want to change the logos in assets/icon.png.
+You might want to change the logos in assets/

-Edit the first line in build.sh for DOCSET_NAME to your chosen name.
+Edit DOCSET_NAME in build.sh to your desired name.
+Check if the cleanup "rm -rf" fit your editing needs.

 ## Build Docset